SSH login approvals using Jira

 All new permission requests are going to show up in a project you choose.
 We recommend that you create a separate project for permissions management, and a new board in said project.

 You'll need the project Jira key to configure the plugin.

 Create a new board for tasks in the permission management project.
 The board has to have at least these three columns:

-Teleport Jira Plugin will create a new issue for each new permission request in the first available column on the board.
-When you drag the request task to Approved column on Jira, the request will be approved.
+Teleport's Jira plugin will create a new issue for each new permission request in the first available column on the board.
+When you drag the request task to the Approved column in Jira, the request will be approved.
 If you drag the request task to the Denied column in Jira, the request will be denied.

-Teleport Jira Plugin requires a custom issue field to be created.
+The Teleport Jira plugin requires a custom issue field to be created.

 Go to your Jira Project settings → Issue Types → Select type

 Task → add a new Short Text field named

 Teleport uses this field to reference its internal request ID.
 If anyone changes this field on Jira, or tries to forge the permission request, Teleport will validate it and ignore it.

 If you're using Jira Cloud, navigate to Account Settings → Security → API Tokens and create a new app specific API token in your Jira installation.
 You'll need this token later to configure the plugin.